didi/benchmark-thrift/README.md

 ##What is it
-Benchmark-thrift as a open-source application designed to load test thrift applications and measure performance.
+Benchmark-thrift is an open-source application designed to load test thrift applications and measure performance.
 It's the first out-of-box thrift protocol pressure tool so far and it's simple usage, you could also be integrated within Pressir platform.

 ##Features